LUNCH POEMS with RICK BAROT

 Rick Barot was born in the Philippines, grew up in the San Francisco Bay Area, and received his MFA from the The Writers’ Workshop at the University of Iowa.
 He is the author of The Darker Fall, Want and the PEN award-winning Chord.
 He lives in Tacoma and directs The Rainier Writing Workshop, the low-residency MFA program at Pacific Lutheran University.

 About Chord, Publishers Weekly writes, in a starred review: "At his best, Barot seamlessly weaves history, image, and etymology in ways that offer the reader new eyes to see language and the world it describes....
 Barot’s poems transfix and transform through his remarkable ability to pack and unpack narratives within the space of an image."

-Barot is a poet of casual profundity and suprising grace.
+Barot is a poet of casual profundity and surprising grace.
 Take a break from your busy work day to hear some amazing poems from one of the region's emerging masters, and celebrate National Poetry Month in style.

 Possession Sound Writers hosts poets and writers every quarter at EvCC and in the greater Everett area.
 The "Lunch Poems" series is sponsored by the Everett Community College Foundation.
 We are grateful for their ongoing support.

 Exciting news!
 This year Possession Sound Writers inaugurates a NEW SERIES called "Lunch Poems," named for the great book (circa 1955) by Frank O'Hara where he roamed NYC during his lunch hour, writing poems.
 The resulting book was engaging and conversational-- like a friendly lunch time chat and a daydream combined.
 Who doesn't want to daydream a little during the workday?